Agugu95/2018-Tizen-Hackathon/README.md

 # IoT Vision App
 Analyze images captured by USB camera and then move camera angle by using servo motors.

-# Tizen Vision API를 활용한 USB Camera Object Tracking 및 센서 활용
+# Tizen Vision API 사용 USB Camera Object Tracking 및 센서 활용

 ## HOW TO RUN - First run